Chamikaminoli/AI_Ancestry/README.md

     }
  ```

-This code defines a function called find_same_blood_group that creates a report of people in a family who have the same blood group.
-The function uses a variable called same_blood_group to store a mapping between blood groups and a list of people who have that blood group.
+The find_same_blood_group function, which generates a report of family members with the same blood type, is defined in this code.
+The function stores a mapping between blood groups and a list of people who have each blood group in a variable named same_blood_group.

-The function starts by declaring the same_blood_group variable as an empty set.
-It then specifies that the root node of the family tree is the starting point for the traversal.
+Starting with an empty set, the method declares the same_blood_group variable.
+The beginning point for the traverse is thus specified as being the family tree's root node.

 For each person in the family tree, the function checks whether their blood group is already present in the same_blood_group set.
 If not, it creates an empty list for that blood group.
 It then appends the person's name to the list associated with their blood group.